 Saturday March 16: Wairarapa

 We farewell Wellington by visiting the summit of Mount Victoria, overlooking Cook’s Strait and Wellington Harbour.
 We then make the spectacular crossing of the Rimutaka Mountains north to Martinborough, in the heart of the Wairarapa district.
 The pinot noir produced in Wairarapa has an international reputation and we will get a chance to sample it at a local outlet.
 Our lunch stop is at the Puhaka Mount Bruce National Wildlife Centre, where we can see Tuatara, Kiwi and other native New Zealand fauna.
 In the afternoon we travel north through classic New Zealand sheep country, arriving in Napier in the early evening.
-Dinner is at Mint Restaurant, a local favourite.
+Dinner is at Bistonomy Restaurant, in the heart of Napier’s dining district.
 Overnight Napier (B, L, D)